billyyoung/blog/content/posts/meditation-early-notes.md

 * This <a target="_blank" href="https://www.youtube.com/watch?v=AiXiyLJz8-U">Dr. K video</a> (3h) on meaning, purpose, and motivation legitimately changed my life.
 It covers _purushartha_, _dharma_, and more
 * My friend Tasshin leads _metta_ meditations at <a target="_blank" href="https://serviceguild.fun/saturday-night-metta/">Saturday Night Metta</a>, and posts his <a target="_blank" href="https://www.youtube.com/playlist?list=PLXcbtcE8U1ze4UPgoYh72jgyhj4TIM_l7">guided meditations</a> on youtube, if want more _metta_

 That's all for now.
-I don't have a comments section, so if you want to chat more about this feel free to email me (hello@billy.dev) or [message me](https://x.com/billyisyoung)!
+If you want to chat more about this, feel free to <a target="_blank" href="https://billyy.substack.com/p/early-notes-on-meditation">comment on substack</a>, email me (hello@billy.dev), or [message me](https://x.com/billyisyoung)!